 We will have significant capital requirements for the operation of our business in the near term if we are to continue to pursue all of our current business initiatives.
 We have substantial capital requirements related to investments in our business, our real estate strategy, our international expansion, the development of new businesses and our significant number of concurrent initiatives.
 We have invested significant capital expenditures in remodeling and opening new Galleries, and these capital expenditures have increased in the past and may continue to increase in future periods as we open additional Design Galleries, which may require us to undertake upgrades to historical buildings or construction of new buildings.
-During fiscal 2021, our adjusted capital expenditures were \$254 million, inclusive of cash received related to landlord tenant allowances of \$22 million.
-The exact scope of our capital plans in future fiscal years, including fiscal 2022, will depend on a variety of factors including the level of gross capital expenditures that we undertake in our business, the amount of any proceeds from the sale of assets, including sales of real estate, and the way that our business performs.
+During fiscal 2022, our adjusted capital expenditures were \$225 million in aggregate, net of cash received related to landlord tenant allowances of \$13 million.
+In addition, we also received landlord tenant allowances after construction completion of \$4.7 million, which are reflected as a reduction to principal payments under finance leases within financing activities on the consolidated statements of cash flows.
+We expect our capital expenditures to increase in fiscal 2023, but the exact scope of our capital plans in future fiscal years, including fiscal 2023, will depend on a variety of factors such as the level of gross capital expenditures that we undertake in our business, the amount of any proceeds from the sale of assets, including sales of real estate, and the way that our business performs.
 We may elect to pursue additional capital expenditures beyond those that are anticipated during any given fiscal period inasmuch as our strategy is to be opportunistic with respect to our investments and we may choose to pursue certain capital transactions based on the availability and timing of unique opportunities.

-At various times we have elected to incur substantial levels of aggregate indebtedness in connection with our business including in connection with our share repurchase program.
-Although we have previously been successful in reducing such indebtedness due in part to the strong cash flow of our business, we may in the future elect to incur further debt in addition to the \$2.0 billion of debt that we raised in October 2021 in connection with our Term Loan Credit Agreement.
-Existing and future increases in debt and in the aggregate level of our indebtedness could expose us to greater risks in the event of a financial or operational downturn or other events including unanticipated adverse developments that affect our financial performance or the ability to access financial markets.
+At various times we have elected to incur substantial levels of aggregate indebtedness in connection with our business, including in connection with our share repurchase program.
+Although we have previously been successful in reducing such indebtedness due in part to the strong cash flow of our business, we may in the future elect to incur further debt in addition to the \$2.50 billion of Term Debt that we raised in October 2021 and May 2022 in connection with our Term Loan Credit Agreement.
+Existing and future increases in debt and in the aggregate level of our indebtedness could expose us to greater risks in the event of a financial or operational downturn or other events, including unanticipated adverse developments that affect our financial performance or the ability to access financial markets.
 To the extent we pursue additional debt as a source of liquidity, our capitalization profile may change and may include significant leverage, and as a result we may be required to use future liquidity to repay such indebtedness and may be subject to additional terms and restrictions which affect our operations and future uses of capital.
 Our ability to raise funds will depend in part on the capital markets and our financial condition at such time and we cannot assure you that we will be able to raise necessary funds on favorable terms, if at all, or that future financing requirements would not be dilutive to holders of our capital stock.
 If we fail to raise sufficient additional funds, we may not be able to meet our payment obligations under our convertible senior notes and other debt obligations.
 We may also be required to delay or abandon some of our planned future expenditures or aspects of our current operations.